1 The purpose of Entrance Tests:

 13.1.3 Using the above criteria, the Head Teacher will then determine whether the pupil should be admitted in the requested standard or a lower standard.

-14.1 The decision of the Head Teacher will be intimated to the Administration office.
+14.1 The decision of the Head Teacher will be intimated to the P.A.

-14.2 The administration office will then contact the parent to come to school to discuss the outcome and pay the fees.
+14.2 The P.A will then contact the parent to come to school to discuss the outcome and pay the fees.
 Fees are paid at the Administration Office.

 15.0 The day of enrolment: